 FACILITATED BY PROFESSOR CHRIS DANIELS

-NEW VENUE: HALL C, EAST BUILDING, ADELAIDE CONVENTION CENTRE
+HALL C, EAST BUILDING, ADELAIDE CONVENTION CENTRE

 Presented by The Bob Hawke Prime Ministerial Centre, in arrangement with WOMADelaide Festival’s Planet Talks Program

 Pioneering scientists Brian Pickles and Monica Gagliano explore the fascinating hidden world of tree communication, plant cognition and the healing powers of forest bathing.
 Gagliano’s research has uncovered ‘thinking plants’ while Pickles’ work surrounding mycelium communication networks, dubbed the ‘Wood Wide Web’, has exposed a world where plants and trees share, trade, care for family, display altruism and even wage war.

 Books by Monica Gagliano will be available for purchase after the presentation in the foyer.

 Dr Brian Pickles is one of the lead researchers of the University of British Columbia’s Mother Tree project alongside Suzanne Simard.
 He is behind the ground breaking research that has found that trees communicate with each other.

 A pioneer of this aspect of plant science, Prof Suzanne Simard, has dubbed this the “wood wide web”.
 She has observed that trees pass both information and nutrients to each other through the mycorrhiza.
 What’s more, they can distinguish between related and unrelated trees, and, for example, send more carbon to their kin than to strangers!
 It seems to be that trees really do have a preference for sharing with kin, and that it’s the tree making that choice, not the fungus.